TSChallenges/npci-blockchain-playground-challenge-2-prakhars1406/readme.md

 ## Grading:

-   1. The Playground Challenge has a total of **20 marks** distributed as follows
+   1. The Playground Challenge has a total of **20 marks** distributed as follows:

         * Completing the TODOs carries **15 marks**.
         * testing snapshots with results carries **5 marks**.